 In order to cover what you should do for leaking auxiliary hydraulic quick couplers, let’s first review what you absolutely should NOT do in the case of hydraulic quick connect leaks.
 Before you start grabbing your leaking coupler to get a closer look, read the following tips to make sure that you don’t get burned, literally.

-2) Do not just over tighten – Occasionally, a loose nut may be the culprit of a fluid leak, although all to often we see people over tighten the nut thinking the tighter the better.
+2) Do not just over-tighten – Occasionally, a loose nut may be the culprit of a fluid leak, although all too often, we see people over-tighten the nut, thinking the tighter, the better.
 This only ruins the integrity of the fitting and is one of the most common causes of hydraulic fitting leaks.
-Be sure to examine the fitting connection before over torqueing the fitting instinctively.
+Be sure to examine the fitting connection before over-torquing the fitting instinctively.

 5) Do not just assume it’s the fitting that’s leaking – The leak point may be different from the drip point as drips occur at the lowest point of gravity.
 Just because fluid is dripping off from the coupler doesn’t mean the actual leak is from that connection.

 6) Don’t forget about flammability – People sometimes forget that even a pinhole leak may create a mist-like cloud of flammable vapor.
-Be sure to keep any source of flame including cigarettes, lighters, cutting or welding torches far away from any hydraulic fluid leak.
+Be sure to keep any source of flame, including cigarettes, lighters, and cutting or welding torches, far away from any hydraulic fluid leak.